 - Inventory forecasting

-Besides, shoppers can order from multiple platforms/channels or even within an online store.
+Besides, online shoppers can order from multiple platforms/channels or even within an online store.
 Therefore, a distributed order management (DOM) system makes it easier to manage omnichannel retail and meet product demand.
-Moreover, DOM can be integrated with modern WMS.
+Moreover, DOM can be integrated with modern warehouse management systems.

 - Overall, the advanced e-commerce inventory management system contributes in terms of the following:

 - Using AI algorithms that can efficiently plan optimal inventory placement

 - Automating manual tasks like back orders or replenishment processes

 - Predicting future inventory consumption patterns and increasing cash flow